 When a length of molding falls off, a corner of carpet comes up, or a tile comes loose, it's good-old all-purpose caulk that can fix it.
 Dab a little behind the loose material, then stick it back into place.
 You can even use all-purpose caulk (available on Amazon) to install wood paneling without nails!

 Even professional decorators are sometimes stumped by wallpaper, but a little old-fashioned caulking can come to the rescue in a pinch.
 To keep wallpaper from pulling up as it dries, run caulk along all trimmed paper seams, especially in the corners, then smooth with a wet sponge or finger to remove any surface imperfections.
 For old wallpaper jobs that are starting to peel away from the wall, simply lift up the loose section and apply adhesive caulk under the paper, then smooth the paper back against the wall.
 Once the adhesive dries, apply another bead of caulk along the seam to keep it from peeling up again.

 With the right caulk, you can even repair a roof!
 Roof repair caulk can be used to seal small cracks or gaps along roof edges, between shingles, and around skylights or flashing.
 As you might expect, roof repair caulk (available from Lowe's) is completely weatherproof and waterproof, and can be used on wet or dry surfaces.

 Related: 7 Signs You Need a New Roof

 Keep Gutters Flowing Free

 As gutters age, they can develop cracks and gaps, especially around joints and downspout junctions.
-Butyl rubber caulk, a strong waterproof sealant, can be used to seal joints in those damaged gutters.
+Butyl rubber caulk (available from Amazon), a strong waterproof sealant, can be used to seal joints in those damaged gutters.
 Dab a little onto the cracks to make your gutters leak-free and keep rainwater flowing out and away from your home.